Ah, cardio. We love to hate it, and hate to love it.

 How does heart rate boost effectiveness?

-Heart rate is an excellent tool in boosting effectiveness by providing an objective measure to how the body is responding to stress.
+Heart rate is an excellent tool in boosting effectiveness by providing an objective measure of how the body is responding to stress.
 This tool can be used to determine the appropriate exercise prescription for a workout.

 Knowing how to use heart rate can provide the appropriate feedback on what intensity is suitable for the goal of the workout.
 This tool can allow us to know when we need to push harder or pull back during a session.